Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Digital Specialty Chemicals Ltd. was found guilty of a violation of section 25, subsection 2(h) of the Occupational Health and Safety Act (OHSA) which states,
+Digital Specialty Chemicals Ltd. was found guilty of a contravention of section 25, subsection 2(h) of the Occupational Health and Safety Act (OHSA) which states,

 An employer shall,